Sayomimi/LITA_DATA_PROJECT.Sayomimi/README.md

 - Mircosoft Excel for pivot table and visualization [Download Here](https://www.microsoft.com)
 - SQL - Structured Query Language for querying the data
 - Git Hub for portfolio building

+### Data Preparations
+The initial phase of the Data preparation, I performed the following action;
+1. Data loading and inspection
+2. Data dupication
+3. Alter data